Design Choropleth Colors & Intervals

 Choose Color Intervals to Group Choropleth Map Data

-Some mapping tools allow you to choose two different types of color intervals to show movement up or down a data scale, as shown in Figure 8.7.
-Steps are clearly-marked color dividers, like a staircase, while continuous is a gradual change in hue, like a ramp.
+Some mapping tools allow you to choose between two different types of color intervals to show movement up or down a data scale, as shown in Figure 8.9.
+Steps are clearly-marked color dividers, like a staircase, while continuous is a gradual change in color, like a ramp.
+Both go upward, but take you there in different ways.

-First, if you choose steps, how many dividers should you use to slice up your data?
-Once again, there is no clear rule.
+If you choose steps, how many dividers should you use to slice up your data?
+Once again, there is no uniform rule, but reflect on these options and outcomes.
 Fewer steps creates a coarse map that highlights broad differences, while more steps creates a granular map that emphasizes geographic diversity between areas.
-But adding more steps also makes differences less visible.
-Remember that simply adding more colors does not necessarily make a better map.
-We recommend experimenting with ColorBrewer to raise or lower the Number of data classes (also known as steps or dividers) for different types of color palettes, to visualize the consequences of your possible design choices, as shown in Figure 8.8.
+However, simply adding more steps does not necessarily make a better map, because differences between steps become less visible to the human eye.
+Since the ColorBrewer design assistant was created specifically for steps (and does not show continuous options), we recommend experimenting by raising or lowering the Number of data classes (also known as steps) to visualize the appearance of different design choices, as shown in Figure 8.10.
 Make decisions with the best interests of your readers in mind, to represent your data in honest and insightful ways.

 Rost, “Your Friendly Guide to Colors in Data Visualisation.”; Rost, “How to Pick More Beautiful Colors for Your Data Visualizations.”↩︎